Lutheranism: Justification

 The key doctrine, or material principle, of Lutheranism is the doctrine of justification.
 Lutherans believe that humans are saved from their sins by God's grace alone (Sola Gratia), through faith alone (Sola Fide), on the basis of Scripture alone (Sola Scriptura).
 Orthodox Lutheran theology holds that God made the world, including humanity, perfect, holy and sinless.
 However, Adam and Eve chose to disobey God, trusting in their own strength, knowledge, and wisdom.
 Consequently, people are saddled with original sin, born sinful and unable to avoid committing sinful acts.
-For Lutherans, original sin is the "chief sin, a root and fountainhead of all actual sins".
+For many Lutherans, original sin is the "chief sin, a root and fountainhead of all actual sins".

 Lutherans teach that sinners, while capable of doing works that are outwardly "good", are not capable of doing works that satisfy God's justice.
 Every human thought and deed is infected with sin and sinful motives.
-Because of this, all humanity deserves eternal damnation in hell.
+Because of this, all of humanity deserves eternal damnation in hell.
 God in eternity has turned His Fatherly heart to this world and planned for its redemption because he loves all people and does not want anyone to be eternally damned.

 To this end, "God sent his Son Jesus Christ, our Lord, into the world to redeem and deliver us from the power of the devil, and to bring us to Himself, and to govern us as a King of righteousness, life, and salvation against sin, death, and an evil conscience", as Luther's Large Catechism explains.
-Because of this, Lutherans teach that salvation is possible only because of the grace of God made manifest in the birth, life, suffering, death, resurrection, and continuing presence by the power of the Holy Spirit, of Jesus Christ.
+Because of this, Lutherans teach that justification is possible only because of the grace of God made manifest in the birth, life, suffering, death, resurrection, and continuing presence by the power of the Holy Spirit, of Jesus Christ.
 By God's grace, made known and effective in the person and work of Jesus Christ, a person is forgiven, adopted as a child and heir of God, and given eternal salvation.
 Christ, because he was entirely obedient to the law with respect to both his human and divine natures, "is a perfect satisfaction and reconciliation of the human race", as the Formula of Concord asserts, and proceeds to summarize: